aniruddha153/react-playground/README.md

-# React + TypeScript + Vite + react-router
+# React + TypeScript + Vite + React Router

-This project is a Vite-powered React starter app using TypeScript and the latest version of react-router (not react-router-dom).
+This project is a Vite-powered React starter app using TypeScript and the latest version of react-router v7 (not react-router-dom).

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+---

 ## Getting Started